kaseypsbrice/42-Piscine/README.md

 # 42-Piscine
 All projects and files that were submitted from Jan-Feb 2022 for the Adelaide 42 Piscine.
-For the wiki [click here](https://github.com/kaseypsbrice/42-Piscine/wiki).

 |  Project |   Files Submitted   |     Result    |
 |    -     |          -          |       -       |